Nstamour-art/XogotDocs/Documentation.docc/Releases/Preview-1.md

 * Option to sign up for a weekly, and yearly subscriptions.

-* Improved batch Tile deletion (previous one was very slow and triggered un-needed updates)
+* Improved batch Tile deletion (previous one was very slow and triggered un-needed updates).

 * Added Tile Selection grow indicator red and empty circles, in case Tile "can grow" in certain direction there will be red indicator otherwise empty, this is only visible when single Tile is selected (like in Godot).
 Also there is now gesture that can easily make tile "grow" when pulled in direction where growth is possible with indicator for it.